Assistant Professor of Biomedical Engineering

 Graduate student and Postdoctoral openings

 Projects in the lab include optical design and development, basic cancer research and nanotechnology, and thus candidates with an interest in multi-disciplinary research are encouraged to apply.
 Graduate student and postdoctoral openings are available, and if interested, please contact Dr. Skala at firstname.lastname@example.org.
-Please attach a curriculum vita, a brief description of research interests and a list of three references to all inquiries.
+Please attach a curriculum vita and a brief description of research interests to all inquiries.